 Food And Drink?

-The best gift for people who don’t want to accumulate “things” or who are in full-on declutter mode.
+The best gift for people who don’t want to accumulate “things” or are in full-on declutter mode.
 I think that all consumables make a wonderful gift, but you need to know their tastes: don’t get spicy if they don’t like spice; don’t get alcohol if they don’t drink; be cautious of the wild and wacky or obscure products that are fun but possibly not consumable (think avocado tea), and certainly don’t give them gifts that have been too obviously given to you or God forbid are beyond their sell-by date.
-I say this as someone who was given a box of “Winter chocolates” in June!
+I say this as someone who was given a “Winter chocolates” box in June!

 And It’s A Wrap

 Packaging and the delight of unboxing are universal so never skimp on this.
 Everyone loves to undo a ribbon, rip through the tissue paper, and lift the lid off a box.
 So, make sure that the experience starts with the packaging.
 Even if what’s inside does not hit the mark, you will have scored points here, which is not very hard to get right.
 So, take the opportunity to add that extra special moment to your chosen gift.